seiji13r/2018codingBootcampGit/W12/W12-123-12-Top5000Schema/MySolved/README.md

 * BONUS: Create a `seeds.sql` file that contains the data for the first three songs found within `TopSongs.csv`

 * BONUS: Look into how MySQL Workbench can import and export data files.
 What file types does it accept?
 How does it convert the data?

+Popularity

+raw
+usa score
+uk
+erope
+rest of the world